datagrok-ai/mol-track/api_design.md

    }
    ```

+  - Output
+  The output should indicate the success of the overall request (`200 OK` or `201 Created`). *I can't identify the appropriate response for mixed suceess.* There should also be an item-by-item success status and if necessary a failure message:
+    - Success - new property or synonym type is successfully registered.
+    - Skipped - property or synonym type exists in MolTrack already.
+    - Failed - the insert of the property or synonym type failed.
+A 'failure message' attribute should be added to the item.

 ### Getter endpoints for schema ###

 The GET endpoints allow us to see the configuration of MolTrack from perspective of the properties, synonyms, etc. associated with entities in the system.
 At the moment we are provide resources specific to the entities but could also make it more dynamic with a query parameter.
 We could also consider adding equivalent paths like `/compounds/schema` and `/batches/schema`

-- `GET /schema/compounds` - returns properties and synonym_types associated with the compounds entity_type
+- `GET /schema/compounds` - returns properties and synonym_types associated with the compounds entity_type using the json form identified above.
-- `GET /schema/batches` - returns properties, synonym_types and additions associated with the batches entity_type
+- `GET /schema/batches` - returns properties, synonym_types and additions associated with the batches entity_type using the json form identified above.

 ## Additions ##

 Additions are addtional chemical entities present in the batch/lot of a material produced.
 Examples include HCl salts or hydrates.
 For these to be available as a part of the batch registration they need to be preregistered into MolTrack.
+One of smiles and molfile must exist.
+Any missing values should be computed if possible.
+The return will be an array of additions added including the addition_id. `Is_archived` is archived by default; `Is_active` is true by default.
+The MolTrack administator may update an addition's `is_active` flag (via `PUT`) to `false` to disallow subsequent use of the addtion.
+A work-in-progress set of additions can be found in [additions.csv](./demo-data/additions.csv).

 - `POST /additions` - used to register one or more additions into the MolTrack system.
 The endpoint accepts an array of addition definitions in csv format (selected as the format for the MVP).
-The return will be an array of additions added including the addition_id.

-  - A work-in-progress set of additions can be found in [additions.csv](./demo-data/additions.csv)
+The return will show the status of the overal request.
+There should also be an item-by-item success status and if necessary a failure message:
+  - Success - new addition is successfully registered.
+  - Skipped - addition exists in MolTrack already.
+  - Failed - the insert of the addition failed.
+A 'failure message' attribute should be added to the item.

 - `PUT /additions` – updates one or more existing additions in the MolTrack system.
 Accepts an array of complete addition definitions, each including a valid addition_id.
 Returns an array of the updated additions.
+The return will show the status of the overal request.
+There should also be an item-by-item success status and if necessary a failure message:
+  - Success - new addition is successfully updated.
+  - Skipped - no addition update required; addition exists and all attributes match in MolTrack already.
+  - Failed - the addition update failed.
+A 'failure message' attribute should be added to the item.

 - `GET /additions` - retrieve all the salts and solvates that have been registered.
 Retrieve in a csv format.
 - `GET /additions/salts` - retrieve all additions with role of *salts*.
 - `GET /additions/solvates` - retrieve all additions with role of *solvates*.
 - `GET /additions/{addition_id}` - retrieve all information for a specific addition.

-- `DELETE /additions/{addition_id}` - soft delete from a given addition.
+- `DELETE /additions/{addition_id}` - soft delete from a given addition but only if there are no existing dependent batches.

 ## Register Batches ##